TheExGenesis/community-archive/docs/local-setup.md

 - `pnpm test:ci` — Runs all the jest tests in the project, Jest will assume it is running in a CI environment.
 - `pnpm analyze` — Builds the project and opens the bundle analyzer.
 - `pnpm gen-api-docs` — Generates OpenAPI docs.
-- `pnpm gen-types` — Generates TypeScript types.
+- `pnpm gen-types` — Generates TypeScript types from the remote Supabase instance.
+- `pnpm dev:gen-types` — Generates TypeScript types from the local Supabase instance.
+- `pnpm dev:importdata` — Imports data from the archive folder into the local database.

 ### Paths